FlowForwarding/loom/tapestry/README.md

 The runtime copy is in rel/tapestry/releases/1/sys.config.
 The files copy overwrites the releases copy when you make Tapestry.
 You may also override values in sys.config with values in tapestry.config.
 The source copy of tapestry.config is in rel/files/tapestry.config.
 The runtime copy is in rel/tapestry/tapestry.config.

 Some configuration values (marked in **bold**) may be changed at runtime.
-Update theh value in tapestry.config and then use use the tapestry utility to tell tapestry to update its runtime configuration values.
+Update the value in tapestry.config and then use the tapestry utility to tell tapestry to update its runtime configuration values.

 ```erlang
 # cd tapestry